Panxjia/SPA_CVPR2021/README.md

    ~~~
 2. Create an Anaconda enrironment with python>=3.6 and Pytorch=1.1.0
 3. Prepare the ILSVRC2012 dataset
-   1. Download training and validation dataset and put them at $SPA_ROOT/data/ILSVRC
+   1. Download training and validation datasets, and put them at $SPA_ROOT/data/ILSVRC
    2. Download [namelist](https://drive.google.com/drive/folders/1MRay8zKYHQmYiPEEdRCaYmGAaSudgSMY?usp=sharing) and put it at $SPA_ROOT/data/ILSVRC
    The dataset is organised as:
    ~~~